We will never post without your permission, and we'll always keep your information private.

 And that's it!
 If you've gone through all of the guides in Food Manners here on Dogly you now have a dog who doesn't beg or steal food and would rather be rewarded for going to his/her "station."
 Congrats!
 Enjoy your dinner time in peace without a dog begging at your feet.

 Now that you've gotten through all of the Food Manners training guides, continue your training in the Manners Channel here on Dogly.
-The Dogly Training Advocates have created guides for you on Basic Manners, Leash Manners, or even Travel Manners.
+The Dogly Training Advocates have created guides for you on Basic Manners, Public Manners, or even Travel Manners.